geavenx/memo/docs/usage.md

 #### **"API key not available"**

-- Set up your API keys in environment variables or `.env` file
+- Set up your API keys using `memo auth set <provider> <key>`
+- Or use environment variables or `.env` files
-- Check with `memo status` to see which providers are available
+- Check with `memo status` or `memo auth list` to see which providers are available
+- Verify the source of your API keys with `memo auth show`

 #### **"Error generating commit message"**